DiaryChris/Processing-WFC/README.md

 Each tile has a numerical ID to each edge.
 This is how adjacency rules work - these IDs have to match with every neighboring pair of tiles.
 If a tile has a "1" edge, the tile neighboring that edge also needs a "1" touching it.

 Near the top of the code is defined a large array of Module objects.
-There is an int[] of 4 numbers that defines the edge IDs, then a name for the module (which tells the program what .svg to associate with that module), and finally a number from 0 to 1 that weights how frequently the "random tile" option will pick it.
+There is an int[] of 4 numbers that defines the edge IDs, then a name for the module (which tells the program what .svg to associate with that module), and finally a number from 0 to 1 which is a weight for the random tile picker.
+Edges are ordered counter-clockwise, starting on the right.

 # Copyright